Drake London

 Drake London (born July 24, 2001) is an American professional football wide receiver for the Atlanta Falcons of the National Football League (NFL).
 He played college football for the USC Trojans and was selected eighth overall by the Falcons in the 2022 NFL draft.

 Early life

-London attended Moorpark High School in Moorpark, California.
+London grew up in an interracial family, the son of black father Dwan and white mother Cindi.
+He attended Moorpark High School in Moorpark, California.
 He played football and basketball in high school.
 As a senior on the football team, he had 62 receptions for 1,089 yards and 12 touchdowns.
 As a senior in basketball he averaged 29.2 points, 11.9 rebounds and 3.8 assists per game.
 London committed to the University of Southern California (USC) to play both football and basketball.

 College career

 London #15 celebrates with Amon-Ra St. Brown while at USC.

 As a true freshman in football, London started nine of 13 games, recording 39 receptions for 567 yards and five touchdowns.
 As a freshman in basketball, he played in three games and had three rebounds.
 He returned to the football team as a sophomore in 2020 as one of the team's top receivers.
 London was named the Pac-12 Offensive Player of the Year in 2021.
 During Southern Cal's eighth game of the 2021 season, London fractured his right ankle, forcing him to miss the rest of the year.
 London declared for the 2022 NFL draft following the season.